 A Professional Learning Community is a group of educators that meets regularly, shares expertise, and works collaboratively to improve their teaching skills and the academic performance of their students.
-At times, we work together to plan and improve our lessons.
-At other times, we problem solve for improved learning, innovating effective intervention strategies for students not meeting grade-level expectations and devising meaningful extensions for students meeting or exceeding grade-level expectations.
+At times, they work together to plan and improve their lessons.
+At other times, they problem solve for improved learning, innovating effective intervention strategies for students not meeting grade-level expectations and devising meaningful extensions for students meeting or exceeding grade-level expectations.

 Granite PLC Framework.
 When setting up, organizing, leading, and participating in our professional learning communities, we work within a set of guidelines collectively called the Granite PLC framework: